 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #8 series and is a This mystery is a hardcover edition was published by Viking Adult on May 15, 2012 and has 308 pages.
+It is part of the Walt Longmire #8 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 15, 2012 and has 308 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs

 Other books by this author which I have reviewed include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact

 Eighth in the Walt Longmire mystery series revolving around the sheriff of Absaroka County in Wyoming.

 This was an Indie Next Pick.
 If you’re interested, there is a chronological listing of the Walt Longmire books on my website.